Hydraallen/ElectionForTechJI/README.md

 For now, `Collect` part is almost done.
 While `Rank` part is not fully done yet.
 Generally, `Collect` part is used to collect data and `Rank` part is used to show data.

 At the moment, we only use `Collect` part.

+## Usage

+To edit the names, please go to `./Collect/src/RankCom/Candidate.jsx`.